The structure of the MIMS course

-Advice on examination skill has been published by the Faculty of Biology
+Advice on examination skills has been published by the Faculty of Biology.

 Here are some rather informal hints and comments that may be helpful in different degrees to most of you.
 Remember that Medical and Veterinary Students’ Handbooks also include advice about learning.
 You need to integrate for yourselves all the ‘wise words’ (that’s the intention anyway) that you get from many sources.
 Remember your Director of Studies will be happy to help you.
 The University Transkills portal gives access to lots of useful resources